 Many people in our Town have named the Library in their estate plans, but have not informed the Trustees that they have done so.
-If you have named the Library as a beneficiary, we hope that you will let us know so that we can express our gratitude and welcome you to the Library Cornerstones Society.
+If you have named the Library as a beneficiary, we hope that you will let us know so that we can express our gratitude.

 What are the Benefits?

 When you give to the Library, you have the satisfaction of knowing that you are enhancing the quality of life for everyone in Wilton for generations to come.
 What better legacy to leave your community than the gift of enlightenment–the kind that touches both the intellect and the spirit?